 Benefits and Outcomes:

-Beyond the benefits to the individual and department, this Seminar offers the following to individual participants, as START Fellows:
+Beyond the benefits to the department, this Seminar offers the following to individual participants, as START Fellows:

-Applications are due on Monday, December 7.
-(Please note that December 7 is an extension of the previous deadline, Nov 30.)
+Applications are due on Friday, October 15.
 Please submit one application per team, as an attachment to [email protected].

 A complete application includes brief responses to questions 1-6, plus a letter as described in item #7: